tarantool/doc/sphinx/book/administration.rst

 .. _Lua documentation: http://www.lua.org/pil/2.4.html

-Numeric literals are: Character sequences containing only digits, optionally preceded by + or -.
+Numeric literals are: Any sequence of one or more digits, not enclosed in quotes, optionally preceded by - (minus sign).
 Large or floating-point numeric literals may include decimal points, exponential notation, or suffixes.
 Examples: 500, -500, 5e2, 500.1, 5LL, 5ULL.